sebdott/redux-saga-wrappo/README.md

 ## Use Me ?
 Probably yes, probably not :)
 This is actually a private project, created for our own usage.
-However we would like to share it to the world.
+You can use it, but it will not have really proper documentation.
+We will try our best to work on this repo to improve it in the future.

 ## Installation